Lazrius/nodebb-plugin-b2-uploads/README.md

 **Reiteration: I highly advise that you load the applicationKey and applicationKeyId via environment variables as it's far more secure.**

+### GOTCHYAs

+- Ensure that the Backblaze bucket you are uploading into is designated as a public one

 ### Feature Requests & Contributing

 This project was primarily created for the forum that I assist in running, and it is scoped to such.
 However if people would like to contribute I am more than happy to assist in the process.